Updated July 4, 2023

 Definition of Oracle SYS_GUID()

-SYS_GUID () function in oracle database can be defined as a built-in function in PL/SQL which is used to generate and return a global unique identifier (GUID) (RAW value) of size 16 bytes for each row of the table and it does not accept any argument in the function, it generates GUID which are supposed to be unique meaning they should never be repeated twice and it also consists of a host identifier a process or thread identifier of the process which invoked the function.
+SYS_GUID () function in oracle database can be defined as a built-in function in PL/SQL, which is used to generate and return a global unique identifier (GUID) (RAW value) of size 16 bytes for each row of the table, and it does not accept any argument in the function, it generates GUID which is supposed to be unique meaning they should never be repeated twice, and it also consists of a host identifier a process or thread identifier of the process which invoked the function.

-In the previous section we discussed about the definition of the function.
-In this section we will discuss about the syntax of the function.
+In the previous section, we discussed the definition of the function.
+In this section, we will discuss the syntax of the function.
 Let us go through the syntax of this function below.

 One important point to remember is that this function takes no argument.

 How SYS_GUID() Works in Oracle?

 In this section, we will discuss the working of sys_guid built-in function in the Oracle database.
 This function generates unique identifiers that are of type RAW, and it is a 128-bit number or 16 bytes in size.
 So when we execute the function SYS_GUID it generates a 128-bit number which is unique, which means it is not the same as the previous numbers it generated.
 It relies on a combination of components to make sure it is unique every time.
 A UUID consists of a reference to the network address of the host who generated the UUID, a timestamp (the exact time in which it was generated), and the last component is a randomly generated component.
 The network address and the timestamp of the exact time when the number was generated help in making the number always generated a unique number, and the last component also help in contributing to the uniqueness of the number.
 The combination of these three components helps the function to generate a unique number every time.

 In the previous sections, we discussed the working of the sys_guid (), and now in this section, we are going to discuss a few examples.

 In the first example, we are going to generate a Unique identification number using this function.
 So, let us prepare the query for the same.